The Rough Draft Of A Document You Are Writing Should

 FAQ

 Q: How long should a rough draft take to write?
 A: The time it takes to write a rough draft varies depending on the length and complexity of the document.
-However, the focus should be on generating content rather than achieving perfection.
+That said, the focus should be on generating content rather than achieving perfection.
 Setting a timer and committing to writing continuously for a set period can be helpful.

 Q: How many revisions are typically needed after the rough draft?
 A: The number of revisions needed depends on the quality of the rough draft and the requirements of the final document.
-However, it's not uncommon to go through several revisions, each focusing on a specific aspect of the writing.
+Still, it's not uncommon to go through several revisions, each focusing on a specific aspect of the writing.

 Conclusion